You are here

 Permitted indications for listed medicines

-The TGA has implemented a list of permitted indications for medicines listed under Section 26A of the Therapeutic Goods Act 1989 (the Act).
+On 6 March 2018, the TGA implemented a list of permitted indications for medicines listed under section 26A of the Therapeutic Goods Act 1989 (the Act).
+All new listed medicines included in the Australian Register of Therapeutic Goods (ARTG) since this time have only been able to use permitted indications.

 Introduction of the permitted indications reform implements one of the Government's reforms to the regulatory framework for complementary medicines arising from the Medicines and Medical Devices Regulation Review (MMDR).